ross-hugo/data_science_project1/README.md

 - US land data
   - https://www.kaggle.com/unitednations/global-food-agriculture-statistics?select=fao_data_land_data.csv

-How these combined data sets can be used:
+How these combined data sets can be used together:
 - To predict how much land usage changes based off of crops grown
 - To extrapolated how the specific crops planted and affect forests
 - Make predictions on which crops will be planted next by finding correlations between crops